chriswendt/ietf/draft-ietf-stir-passport.md

 **5. Deterministic JSON Serialization**

-In order to provide a deterministic representation of the PASSporT Header and Claims, particularly if PASSporT is used across multiple signalling environments, the JSON header object and JSON Claim object should be computed as follows.
+In order to provide a deterministic representation of the PASSporT Header and Claims, particularly if PASSporT is used across multiple signaling environments, the JSON header object and JSON Claim object should be computed as follows.

 The JSON object should follow the rules for the construction of the thumbprint of a JSON Web Key (JWK) as defined in [RFC7638] Section 3.
 Each JSON object MUST contain no whitespace or line breaks before or after any syntactic elements and with the required members ordered lexicographically by the Unicode [UNICODE] code points of the member names.